On Minimal Achievable Quotas in Multiwinner Voting: Introduction

-\textit{ "[P]roperties like the core (and also EJR, PJR, and JR) prevent specific pathological situations, but beyond their definitions, do not provide intuitive justifications for why a committee they allow should be selected" --- \citet{peters2021market}.} \\
+These observations regarding the limitations of proportionality are well established in the literature: \\ \begin{quote} "Properties like the core (and also EJR, PJR, and JR) prevent specific pathological situations, but beyond their definitions, do not provide intuitive justifications for why a committee they allow should be selected" --- \citet{peters2021market}. \end{quote}

 For some proportionality axioms, representation cannot be guaranteed for groups smaller than the Droop quota ($=\frac{n}{k+1}$) \citep{droop1881methods}.
 Hence, fixed quotas may yield examples like that in \Cref{fig:jr_drawbacks_simple_example} or render the axiom unsatisfiable.
-This raises the question of whether, instead of relying on a uniform quota across all instances, we should make it adaptive with respect to the preference profile.
-Our experiments show that the quota values for which JR or EJR remains satisfiable tend to be much smaller than $\frac{n}{k+1}$ A similar observation holds for the ordinal case \citep{bardal2025proportional}.
+This raises the question of whether, instead of relying on a uniform quota across all instances, one should adapt it with respect to the preference profile.
+Our experiments show that the quota values for which JR or EJR remain satisfiable tend to be much smaller than $\frac{n}{k+1}$.
+A similar observation has been made for the ordinal case \citep{bardal2025proportional}.

-In this paper, we propose variable quotas.
+This paper analyzes variable quotas, contributing to and expanding upon the existing literature \citep{janson2018thresholds, bardal2025proportional}.
 The central idea is to reduce the quota $n/k$ by a factor $\alpha$, approaching the infimum value at which JR or EJR ceases to be feasible.
-We refer to this approach as the $\alpha$-extension of cohesiveness.
-For the case of JR, finding the optimal $\alpha$-value corresponds to minimizing the largest group of unrepresented voters approving a common candidate.
+In the case of JR, finding the optimal $\alpha$-value corresponds to minimizing the size of the largest group of unrepresented voters who approve a common candidate.